EPTLLC/Brabus-Stories/voice_between_frequencies.md

 - You avoid the mirror.
 The one in the corner, under cloth.
 But yesterday you looked.
 Long time.
 What did you see?
 Not yourself, right?

+He clenched his teeth.
 Cold gnawed his bones, sweat glazed his forehead.
 The mirror stood in the corner, covered with old fabric.
 He hadn't touched it.
 Hadn't looked.
 Or had he?
 Memory tangled like shadows in fog.
 The voice fell silent, the pause stretched, pressed.

 - Nothing scary, - it said finally. - These are just thoughts.
 They come.
 They go.
 But you know they're not yours.
 Whose then?